GreptimeTeam/docs/docs/developer-guide/how-to/how-to-write-sdk.md

 }
 ```

-The `Handle` method is for unary call: GreptimeDB server replies with a `GreptimeResponse` immediately after received
+The `Handle` method is for unary call: When a `GreptimeRequest` is received and processed by the GreptimeDB
 and handled a `GreptimeRequest`.

 The `HandleRequests` acts in